 While I was contemplating my lot, the doors to the balcony of the neighbouring apartment opened and out stepped a middle-aged woman with that blond, blue-eyed look normally only found in the more northern reaches of Europe.
 She smiled warmly at me and turned around to say something in Italian to whoever was still inside.
 Curious as I am I waited to see who it was and was not disappointed.

 He, for it was a man, was an older very Italian looking chap.
 He did not say anything but put his arms around her and stood silently behind his, yes his what?
 Wife, girlfriend?
 They seemed very much in love.

 During the rest of the week, we saw them regularly in restaurants, on the beach or pottering around the little village near our apartments.
 They very rarely seemed to be talking and were happy to keep themselves to themselves.
 She catered for his every wish and he treated her with that old fashioned courtesy rarely found now.

 He used to go for long walks by himself, while she lay on the beach reading.

 I was very intrigued by them and had already concocted a story in my mind.
 My husband finds this a rather amusing habit of mine.
 Just show me a man coping on his own in a restaurant with some children and immediately I imagine him a divorced Dad having his fortnightly weekend with the kids.
-While for all I know his wife might be a high flying business woman away on a job or even more mundane his wife might just be shopping on her own.
+While for all I know his wife might be a high flying businesswoman away on a job or even more mundane his wife might just be shopping on her own.
 Or he might be a nice uncle taking some nieces or nephews for a McDonald.
 I cannot look at people without trying to guess what they are all about.
-Why they are there.
-What their relation is to the people they are with.
+Why are they there?
+What their relationship is to the people they are with.